exonum/exonum-doc/src/home/design-overview.md

 it cannot be retroactively modified or evicted from the log.
 Similarly, it’s impossible to insert a transaction in the middle of the log.

+!!! note
-**Notice.** The agreement on the hash of the data storage means that not only full nodes execute transactions in the same order; they also must execute all transactions in exactly the same way.
+    The agreement on the hash of the data storage means that not only full nodes execute transactions in the same order; they also must execute all transactions in exactly the same way.
 This protects against a scenario where execution results differ for the nodes in the network (e.g., because of non-deterministic instructions in the transaction execution code), which may lead to all sorts of trouble.

 ## Network Structure